Applications

 Configure general settings

 General settings define the application's identity.
 Configure the name, default status, asset scope, API identifier, and start page.
-The CMS and APIs use these values to reference the application.
+CMS and APIs use these values to reference the application.

 -